PUBLISHED September 11th, 2020 10:40 am | UPDATED September 22nd, 2020 10:17 am

 Can you smell it?
 That gorgeous, seductive aroma wafting out into the streets of Singapore.
 That is what freshly roasted coffee beans imported from the finest sources in the world smells like.
-If you’re a serious coffee nut, then you’ll have spent this recent era of the hipsters revelling at the sound of every new, artisanal coffee roaster or café that’s been opening here, as we definitely have.
+If you’re a serious coffee nut, then you’ll have spent this recent era revelling at the sound of every new, artisanal coffee roaster or café that’s been opening here, as we definitely have.
 After shameless months of flat whites, eggs bennys, and caffeine-induced sleepless nights, we present the top cafés in Singapore.

 There’s a reason why Sarnies remains one of the longest standing cafés in Singapore.
-Operating in the heart of Telok Ayer since 2011, this bustling spot has gained a cult-like status among coffee fanatics, healthy food proponents, and legions of tired office workers itching for a good cuppa and DIY breakfast.
-Lunch time sees satisfying eats like the Mexican Salad in full pulled pork and guac glory, and once the weekend hits, the bearded hipsters and personal trainers are out in full force for a heaping plate of Eggs Benedict.
+Operating in the heart of Telok Ayer since 2011, this bustling spot has gained a cult-like status among coffee fanatics, healthy food proponents, and legions of tired office workers itching for a good cuppa and hearty nosh.
+Lunch time sees satisfying eats like the Mexican Salad in full pulled pork and guac glory, and when the weekend hits, the bearded hipsters and personal trainers are out in full force for a heaping plate of Eggs Benedict.
 That, and a double shot latte to kick start the festivities.

 Firm believers of sustainability in speciality coffee, Atlas Coffeehouse fills a gap in the café-deprived stretch that is Bukit Timah Road.
 And behind its attractive white and blue exterior lies a darn good cup of joe, be it a fresh brew, white, black, or over ice.
-We hear their Eclipse Cold Tea Macchiato is one to try, alongside particularly fluffy Banana Butterscotch Pancakes and an impressive Mediterranean Pita Fry Up.
+Their Eclipse Cold Tea Macchiato is one to try, alongside particularly fluffy Banana Butterscotch Pancakes and an impressive Mediterranean Pita Fry Up.

-Atlas Coffeehouse is located at 6 Duke’s Rd, Singapore 268886, p. +65 6314 2674.
+Atlas Coffeehouse is located at 6 Duke’s Rd, Singapore 268886.
 Open Tue-Sun 8am – 7pm.
-Closed Mon.

 Pacamara Boutique Coffee Roasters